 Evaporative Cooler Total Stage Effectiveness []

-The Total Stage Efficiency is defined as the temperature change of the supply air divided by the difference between the outdoor dry-bulb and wet-bulb temperature, including the effect of the reduction in flow because of the secondary air stream.
-In other words, it is a measure of the approach to the outdoor wet-bulb temperature.
+The Total Stage Efficiency is defined as the temperature change of the supply air divided by the difference between the primary air entering dry-bulb temperature and the secondary air enterig wet-bulb temperature for wet operating mode or the the difference between the primary air entering dry-bulb temperature and the secondary air enterig dry-bulb temperature for dry operating mode, including the effect of the reduction in flow because of the secondary air stream.
+In other words, it is a measure of the approach to the secondary air wet-bulb temperature for wet operating mode, or it is a measure of the approach to the secondary air entering dry-bulb temperature for dry operating mode.

+Evaporative Cooler Operating Mode Status []

+This output variable provides the operating modes or status of the indirect evaporative cooler.
+This output variable can have status indicator integer value of 0, 1, or 2 representing Off, Dry and Wet operating modes, respectively.

 Evaporative Cooler Part Load Ratio []